Seasawher/mathlib4-help/docs/tactics.md

 Like `congr!`, `convert_to` introduces variables while applying congruence rules.
 These can be pattern-matched, like `rintro` would, using the `with` keyword.

-* `ac_change! t` uses default transparency when solving side goals.
-This is currently the same behaviour as `ac_change`, but `ac_change` will use reducible transparency in the future.
+* `ac_change! t` uses default transparency, rather than reducible, when solving side goals.
 * `ac_change t using n`, where `n` is a positive numeral, controls the depth with which congruence is applied.
 For example, if the main goal is `⊢ Prime ((a * b + 1) + c)`, then `ac_change Prime ((1 + a * b) + c) using 2` solves the side goals, and